Darrellwan/hexo_blog/source/_posts/google-tag-manager-advanced-skill-using-ga4-track-website-performance.md

         }
         var clientId = ('; ' + document.cookie).split('; '+gaCookiename+'=').pop().split(';').shift().split(/GA1\.[0-9]\./)[1];
         if(!clientId) return !1;
-        // If, for any reason the sample speed rate is higher than 100, let's keep it to a 100 max value var b = Math.min(siteSpeedSampleRate, 100);
+        var b = Math.min(siteSpeedSampleRate, 100);
         return hashId(clientId) % 100 >= b ? !1 : !0
     }